 Everyone assessed as needing social care support will work with a professional to identify their needs and outcomes, be allocated an individual budget and plan how to use that budget to achieve their outcomes.
 Outcomes are the things that matter to you, and the results of getting support.

-What does this mean for minority ethnic communities?
+What does this mean for Minority Ethnic communities?

 With its emphasis on greater choice and control, SDS allows people to access support that is tailored to their own needs.
-This includes being able to access support that is suited better to specific cultural and/or religious needs.
+This includes being able to access support that is better suited to your specific cultural and/or religious needs.
 For those in minority ethnic communities, as with everyone throughout Scotland, SDS provides people with the freedom to live their lives in a way that they choose.

 How can MECOPP help?